NCEAS/metacat/docs/user/metacat/source/dataone.rst

   * Resolution service to map unique identifiers to the Member Nodes that hold data

+  * Authentication against a shared set of accounts based on `ORCID iD`_

   * Replication management services to reliably replicate data according to policies set by the Member Nodes

   * Fixity checking to ensure that preserved objects remain valid